Maikuolan/Common/_docs/YAML.md

 The YAML handler supports arrays (or using YAML terminology, collections, mappings, sequences, etc), integers, floats, booleans, null, strings (single-quoted, double-quoted, etc), literal-style strings (`|`), folded-style strings (`>`), hexadecimal number notation (`0x`), binary number notation (`0b`), and octal number notation (`0o`).

-The YAML handler does not (per PHP terminology) support callables, closures, or objects.
-If objects, closures, or callables are supplied to `reconstruct`, a fatal error will occur.
+The YAML handler does not (per PHP terminology) support callables, closures, or non-stringable objects.
+If non-stringable objects, closures, or callables are supplied to `reconstruct`, a fatal error will occur.
 Don't ever do this.

 ---